 Tutorial Participation.
 Except as noted in the syllabus, tutorials will meet during weeks in which lectures are held.
 In tutorials the TA will lead discussions that will focus primarily on the interpretation of the assigned sources, all listed in the syllabus.
 All reading assignments except those from Kovaly's memoir can be accessed from the OWL Brightspace website of the lecture part of the class, History 1403G 001.
-The links are accessed through the links to each week of the course, found in the toolbar on the left of the course website.
+The links to reading assignments are accessed through the page for each week of the course.
 Please note that in tutorials discussions may focus both on the sources assigned for the tutorial and also those assigned for the lectures held prior to the time the tutorial meets.
 The TA will grade your participation.
 A passing grade for each meeting of the tutorial will require active participation in the tutorial; mere physical presence at a tutorial is not sufficient for a passing grade.
 The lowest weekly tutorial participation grade will not be considered in determining the grade for participation.
 If a tutorial is missed during the term the participation grade for this session will, under this provision, not be included in the determination of the grade.
 All other weeks in which a student is absent from a meeting of the tutorial will be assigned a zero, unless a request for an accommodation has been submitted to the Student Absence Portal and approved by Professor Nathans.